hburn7/TRT2API/README.md

   - Returns all logs in the database.

-- **Get Logs by Match Id:** `GET /api/matchlog/{matchId:int}`
+- **Get by Id:** `GET /api/matchlog/{id:int}`

-  - Returns all logs for a specific match.
+  - Returns a single object for the id.
 Note: This is not the osu! match Id, but the match Id from the database.

 - **Add Log:** `POST /api/matchlog/add`
   - Adds a new matchlog entry.
 Returns error 400 if the request is malformed.